3elk/gashIP/README.md

 You will not use the geolocation data to engage in any activity that could be considered harmful or harassing.

 =======================================================

-PS: This is a beginner project I made in about 4 days, THIS IS NOT PERFECT! if there are any flaws found, LET ME KNOW!

-Also, if there are any issues in the .BAT version, try the .EXE version!